kaljulee/Brogramming_1/README.md

 ### Step 4 Set Up Git (kinda optional)
 It doesn't always feel like it, but git the easiest way for us to all work on a project together.
 Figuring out git isn't necessary to determine whether or not you like programming, and we're not doing anything too complicated yet, so copy-pasting text from git files is a perfectly reasonable option at this point.
 If you want to set it up, try following these steps:
 -Sign up for an account at https://github.com/ .
+This is the service that hosts our shared files.
 -Download and install the GitHub CLI (command-line interface) from https://cli.github.com/ .

-The GitHub CLI isn't strictly necessary, but I find it helpful.
+This makes it a little easier to use GitHub.

 Next, we'll sign into GitHub using the CLI, and (if everything works right) download this brogramming project.